How well is Argo able to observe the global ocean?

 global hydrological cycle by several percent (Johnson et al, 2014, Durack et al, 2012, Helm et al, 2010, Hosoda et al, 2009, Johnson and Lyman, 2008).

-comparison with (a)].
-White ocean areas are too data-poor to map.
-While salinity is often reported in practical
+(a)].
+White ocean areas are too data-poor (retaining

 Steric sea level